Culchie: Possible derivations

-Popular culture

-Some Dublin GAA fans call supporters of any of the other county teams from Ireland culchies; fans from counties in Northern Ireland are called nordies.
-Dublin's fans are sometimes called jackeens.
-David McWilliams coined the term dulchies to describe Dubliners who decide to live in the provinces of Leinster (outside Dublin City, or County Dublin) or Ulster.
-This subgroup of people often live in urban areas such as Navan, Kells and Naas.
-The term is also frequently used to refer to Dubliners that live in rural parts of county Dublin.

-The comedian Pat Shortt has made a successful living out of a culchie-themed act.
-He has his own television series, Killinaskully, based on a theme of a culchie in a village in rural Munster.

-Television presenter Dáithí Ó Sé has been said by humourist George Byrne of The Herald to have a style interpreted as anywhere from "edgy" to "a big lump of culchie cliché".

-Culch.ie is an Irish pop-culture blog with a name derived from the term (.ie is the country code top-level domain name for Ireland).
-The site still exists but is no longer active.

-Dundalk folk-punk singer Jinx Lennon included a song on his 2020 album "Border Schizo FFFolk Songs For The Fuc**d" named "Be Proud" in which he lists reasons for people to be proud of their hometown, including the lyrics "Be proud of your big, thick country accent - it's an addition not a subtraction".

 Culchie Festival

 The Culchie Festival started in 1989 in Clonbur, County Galway and ran until 2012.
 The festival took place in many towns and villages throughout Ireland in its search to find an exemplary culchie or "village character" – a local (perhaps even parochial) personality with the ability to entertain at will and excel at various stereotypically rural tasks.

 The festival was held in late October each year after regional heats held throughout Ireland and overseas Irish communities to select contestants.
 The final consists of various challenges, such as tractor racing, nappy changing, sandwich making, potato picking, knitting, and karaoke.
 The 2008 winner was Adrian McCabe from Ballyjamesduff, County Cavan, where the next Culchie Festival was hosted, 23–25 October 2009.